textpattern/textpattern.github.io/tags/meta-description.md

 </head>
 ```

-The *meta_description* tag returns an HTML @meta@ tag, populated with an article's description if the visitor is viewing an individual article.
+The **meta_description** tag returns an HTML `meta` tag, populated with an article's description if the visitor is viewing an individual article.
 If viewing an article list (landing) page, the tag will return the description from the Section instead.

-The tag should normally be placed in your template's 'head' section, between the opening and closing HTML @<head>@ tags.
+The tag should normally be placed in your template's 'head' section, between the opening and closing HTML `<head>` tags.

-The above will output description metadata with @content=""@ populated with the text set in the article or section's 'Description' field (the tag returns nothing if no description is set for either).
+The above will output description metadata with `content="` populated with the text set in the article or section's 'Description' field (the tag returns nothing if no description is set for either).

 ### Example 2: Use article's description for Twitter Card description (without meta tag)